 The two seats were a bit more cumbersome to inflate.
 But we really liked the Veclro straps on the floor of the boat.
 They hold the seats in the right position when paddling.
 The Velcro strap for the backseat is longer dimensioned so that you can adjust the position of the backseat more individually, either more legroom or more space for you gear behind the backseat.
 Both seats have a backrest with adjustable belts which are attached to the side chambers.
 All in all, the seats are a good feature of the boat in this price segment.

 Stern and bow are equipped with small spray decks that can be inflated as well.
+These can also be inflated to give them more shape.
 The side chambers are pretty high compared to other Intex kayaks.
 Moreover, the Intex Explorer is not suited for white-water at all.
-The question remains for what the spray decks are.
-We assume that these spray decks shall give a better look to the boat.
+We assume that these are intended to give the boat a better look.
 The carry handles on the bow and stern are really practical for lifting the boat.

 A big difference between the Intex Explorer K2 and other higher-quality inflatables is the low air pressure that results in very soft air cambers.
 The Intex Explorer reminds us more of a fun boat than a proper inflatable kayak.

 Review of the Intex Challenger K2 on the water

 Two people can easily carry the inflatable kayak to the water when unloaded using the carrying handles.
 The open design makes it very easy to get in.
 However, the low air pressure compared to higher quality inflatable kayaks or drop-stitch kayaks is noticeable here.
 The soft bottom and side chambers don’t give a lot of support.
 When you get in and sit down, it reminds us more like a bathing boat.